 - 3 references who can speak to your skills as they align with our core requirements

 - Optional: website, Facebook, Instagram, Twitter, and/or writing samples

 About Musica Sacra

-From a choral repertoire spanning five centuries, Musica Sacra performs works both familiar and rare, with a crisp passion that awakens the listener to yearnings and joys, sorrows and delights—all that defines and inspires the best in human lives.
+From a choral repertoire spanning five centuries, Musica Sacra performs works with a crisp passion that awakens the listener to yearnings and joys, sorrows and delights—all that defines and inspires the best in human lives.
 Since 1959, Musica Sacra has been performing choral music with the highest standards of musical excellence.
-Now in her 38th season as Artistic Director of Musica Sacra, Mary Beekman continues her mission of ardently engaging her audiences in works both familiar and new.
+Next season, Mary Beekman, Artistic Director of Musica Sacra, celebrates her 42nd season of ardently engaging audiences with choral music, both familiar and rare.